whsv26/2024-09-otus-spring-sviridov/hw09-spring-mvc/README.md

-CRUD приложение с Web UI и хранением данных в БД
+CRUD application with Web UI and database storage

-## Цель
+## Goal

-Разрабатывать полноценные классические Web-приложения
+Develop full-featured classic Web applications

-## Результат
+## Result

-Web-приложение полностью на стеке Spring
+A full Web application using the Spring stack

-## Описание
+## Description

-- Создать приложение с хранением сущностей в БД (можно взять библиотеку и DAO/репозитории из прошлых занятий)
+- Create an application with entity storage in a database (you may reuse a library and DAO/repositories from previous assignments)
-- Использовать классический View на Thymeleaf, classic Controllers
+- Use classic Views with Thymeleaf and traditional Controllers
-- Для книг (главной сущности) на UI должны быть доступные все CRUD операции.
-CRUD остальных сущностей - по желанию/необходимости;
+- For books (the main entity), all CRUD operations should be available via the UI.
+CRUD for other entities is optional/as needed
-- Протестировать контроллер(ы) для CRUD операций над книгами с помощью @WebMvcTest и моков сервисов;
+- Test the controller(s) for CRUD operations on books using @WebMvcTest and mocked services
-- Локализацию делать НЕ нужно - она строго опциональна;
+- Localization is NOT required — it is strictly optional